 After moving to Toronto, he made the controversial sci-fi cult film CITY OF DARK in 1997.
 This film was awarded “most innovative film language” at Figueira da Foz, Portugal and invited to numerous festivals including the Toronto International Film Festival, the Independent Film Project in New York, and L’Alternativa festival de cinema independent in Barcelona, Spain.

-In 2011 he completed an “experimental fiction documentary” feature film THERE ARE NO OUTDOOR ICE RINKS IN MADRID which was screened at the DOXA Documentary Film Festival in Vancouver and received Special Mention at the Festival de Cine de Ronda: Cine Político para el siglo XXI.
+In 2021 he completed an experimental fiction documentary feature film THERE ARE NO OUTDOOR ICE RINKS IN MADRID which was screened as a work-in-progress at the DOXA Documentary Film Festival in Vancouver and received Special Mention at the Festival de Cine de Ronda: Cine Político para el siglo XXI.

 Bruno Lazaro has taught filmmaking at various film schools and universities including at the Universidad de Carlos III, the Universidad de Alcala de Henares, (Spain), the Universidad Nacional Autónoma de México, Simon Fraser University Centre for the Arts, and at Emily Carr College of Art and Design (Canada).

 He has been a guest programmer and jury member at international film festivals as well as a contributor to the film program at the National Museum Reina Sofia and the Fimoteca Española (Madrid).
 He also founded and directed the Festival of Canadian Cinema in Madrid.